brsynth/rpviz/README.md

 - rpSBML file name should end by `.sbml.xml`

-- Target chemical should be have a SBML name that starts by `TARGET`
+- Target chemical have a SBML ID starting by `TARGET`

 ## Known bugs and feature requests